Tomi-eng/Unix-sshell/report.md

 first and ensuring the command exists first before trying to execute the command.

-* Pipelining
+* Limitations

 We took advantage of the fact that, according to the project assignment, we would only be required up to pass cases for up to three pipes in regards to pipelining.
-Due to time, we were unable to make a scalable solution to work for more than three pipes.
+Due to time, we were unable to make a scalable solution to work for more than three pipes, so the limitations of our current shell is that it cannot support more than three pipes.

 ## References